TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 Before you begin using FraHMMER, it will be helpful to become familiar with the file types that are required as inputs.
 Each frahmmer search needs a protein query file and a DNA target file.
 The target file must include one or more DNA sequences in a recognizable unaligned sequence or multiple sequence alignment (MSA) format.
 Common unaligned sequence formats include fasta, embl, and genbank.
 Common MSA formats include stockholm, a2m, afa, psiblast, clustal, and phylip.

 FraHMMER includes the [Easel](https://github.com/EddyRivasLab/easel) software suite developed by the Eddy/Rivas Lab.
 The Easel miniapps are a set of tools designed to perform a number of operations on MSA and unaligned sequence files.
-To familiarize yourself with those tools see the [HMMER user guide](http://eddylab.org/software/hmmer/Userguide.pdf) (pages 145-204).
+To familiarize yourself with those tools see the / (pages 145-204).

 The query file contains the proteins you wish to search for in the target DNA.
 The preferred format for query files is a FraHMMER formated pHMM file (although you may also use an MSA or unaligned sequence file - see practice # and #).
 The rest of this section will focus on practices to get you acquainted with the FraHMMER tools which are used to create and manipulate these pHMM files.